Dynamics of Cayley Forms: The action

 \subsection{Analysis of the $\kappa=-2$ field equations}

 In the general $\kappa$ case, we can rewrite the field equations (\ref{feqs}) in terms of the intrinsic torsion 3-form $T$, using the relation between $C$ and $T$.
 However, the arising general $\kappa$ results are too cumbersome.
-Using as the motivation the computation of the linearised action in the last section, we now specialise to the particularly interesting case $\kappa=-2$, when the linearised action coincides with that of GR.
-Our intention is to see whether the full non-linear equations of the theory in this case also reduce to the Einstein condition.
+We now specialise to the particularly interesting case $\kappa=-2$, when the full non-linear equations of the theory reduce to Einstein equations, as we shall now see.